Live operators available: 7:30am - 5pm CST Monday - Friday

 Egress Window Installation in Des Moines, IA

-Adding an egress window solves a few problems at once.
-It gives a clear escape route, brings in real daylight, and lets a finished room meet modern code.
-From the outside, a proper well and cover also keep soil and water away from the opening so you are not trading one problem for another.
+Adding a properly sized egress window solves several problems at once.
+It provides a code-compliant escape route, brings real daylight into a finished room, and when done correctly keeps soil and water away from the new opening so you aren't trading one problem for another.

-Anchored Walls installs egress windows in basements around Des Moines.
-That work usually includes excavating next to the foundation, cutting a clean opening in the concrete or block wall, setting the new window unit, and installing a code sized window well with a ladder or built in steps.
-Drainage at the bottom of the well is tied into stone and a drain line so water does not sit against the wall.
-Inside, the opening is trimmed so the new window ties into the finished space.
+Anchored Walls installs egress windows in Des Moines basements.
+That work includes excavating next to the foundation, cutting a clean opening in the concrete or block wall, setting the window unit, and installing a code-sized well with a ladder or built-in steps.
+Drainage at the bottom of the well ties into stone and a drain line so water doesn't sit against the wall.
+Inside, the opening is trimmed so the new window integrates cleanly with the finished space.

-When a homeowner calls about adding an egress window, Anchored Walls looks at how the basement is laid out, where the grade sits outside, and which wall makes the most sense for light, safety, and access.
+Before any cutting starts, Anchored Walls looks at the basement layout, exterior grade, and which wall makes the most sense for light, safety, and access.
 The result is a window that looks planned, works with the house, and makes the lower level safer and more usable.

 Egress Window In a Basement Bedroom